AzizHussain/AlphardRepairManualTranslation/README.md

 - The various PowerShell scripts in this repo

 # Instructions
 Open each script in turn and run it.
 You will be prompted to select the repair manual source and where to copy a temporary version of the repair manual to.
 Run each successive script in turn.
+It may take 24hrs+ to process all files.

 # FAQs
 **Q1.
 Will this work on other Toyota electronic repair manuals, e.g. Alphard AH10?**